ppy/osu-wiki/wiki/Help_Centre/en.md

 5. Click the restart button that appears at the bottom of the screen if you made any changes to the release stream to apply them.
 6. Go to the `Options`menu again and click `Open osu! folder`.
 7. Find the `Logs` directory in the window that opens.
-8. Select the log file required (the support representative will tell you which), and attach it to your ticket or upload it to a public filesharing service.
+8. Select the log file required (the support representative will tell you which), and attach it to your support ticket or forum post.

 ### Event Viewer